Data Architect - 12 Month FTC (we have office locations in Cambridge, Leeds and London)

 Job Description

-We’re seeking an accomplished Data Architect to shape how Genomics England designs, manages, and uses data across the organisation.
+We’re seeking an accomplished Data Architect to shape how Genomics England designs, manages, and leverages data across the organisation.

-This senior role reports to the Director Architecture within the Technology and Product Directorate and puts you at the heart of defining standards, patterns, and principles that ensure data is secure, high-quality, and accessible for both healthcare and research teams, fully aligned with our technology strategy and architecture vision.
+This senior role reports to the Director of Architecture and lies within the Technology and Product Directorate.
+You’ll sit at the heart of defining and shaping standards, patterns, and principles while drawing on your deep architectural expertise to ensure data is secure, high quality, and accessible for both healthcare and research teams, fully aligned with our technology strategy and architecture vision.

-In this critical role, you will act as a trusted advisor to senior stakeholders, guiding projects and influencing the design and confident delivery of enterprise-scale data solutions.
-You will support squads, products, and services to adopt best practices across lifecycle management, metadata, integration, and analytics, while contributing to industry standards such as GA4GH, OMOP, or FHIR, helping to ensure Genomics England remains at the forefront of genomic healthcare and research.
+In this critical role, you’ll act as a trusted architectural advisor to senior stakeholders, confidently leading the design and delivery of enterprise scale data solutions.
+You’ll drive best practices across data lifecycle management, metadata, integration, and analytics, and contribute to industry standards such as GA4GH, OMOP, or FHIR, keeping Genomics England at the very forefront of genomic research and healthcare.

 Key Responsibilities: